Garbage and recyclables pile up as omicron takes its toll

 Nashville City Council member Freddie O'Connell was just as surprised as his constituents when he received notice before Christmas that the city was halting curbside recycling.

 “I was just stunned there wasn't an alternative or a back-up plan," he said.
-“No hot line for people who are mobility impaired or don't have reliable access to a car” to carry their recyclables to a central drop-off site.
+“No hotline for people who are mobility impaired or don't have reliable access to a car” to carry their recyclables to a central drop-off site.
+In Nashville, staffing shortages exacerbated a problem that includes not enough working garbage trucks and a contract with a bankrupt private trash collector.

 “It feels like a failure of governance," he added.